 You have an opportunity to spread the word on several platforms.
 Here are some of the things that you can do:

-The fate of the ocean is in our hands now, and we are up to the task.
-How can we conserve the ocean?
-We can do simple things that reduce our carbon footprint and protect marine life, like eating sustainable seafood and eliminating single-use plastics.
+The majority of plastic in the ocean is discarded waste, so the fate of the ocean is in our hands now, and we are up to the task.
+We don’t each have to do a massive change to have an impact.
+Instead, we can do simple things that reduce our carbon footprint and protect marine life, like eating sustainable seafood and eliminating single-use plastics.
 We can also vote for public officials committed to protecting marine conservation projects.

 As you can see, we have the power to conserve our ocean.
 Now that you know simple things you can do in and out of the ocean, you can play your part.
 Take a step today and increase the ability of the ocean to give life and protect every living thing on the Earth.